Pancreatic-Cancer-Treatment

 o Excess weight around the waist.

-o The presence of elevated blood glucose levels is due to the cells not responding properly to insulin (insulin resistance).
+o Hyperglycemia is due to the cells not responding properly to insulin (insulin resistance).

 o Hypertension.